simonazy/Object-Oriented-Programming-in-Java/README.md

 * Describe and use the List data type and the ArrayList class
 * Describe and use the Map data type

+### Week 4
+* Explain the value of inheritance as a feature in object oriented programming languages
+* Use the keyword extends
+* Explain the relationship between a superclass and a subclass
+* Use UML Diagrams to display class hierarchies
+* Explain an “is-a” relationship between classes
+* Describe how Java object construction occurs from the inside out
+* Use same-class and superclass constructors in class creation
+* Create methods which override from a superclass
+* Contrast method overloading and method overriding
+* Explain the purpose of polymorphism
+* Step through decisions made at compile time and runtime
+* Use casting of objects to aid the compiler
+* Use the keyword "abstract"
+* Compare and contrast “inheritance of implementation” and “inheritance of interface”
+* Decide between Abstract Classes and Interfaces